matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 1. Connect to the zkSync network.
 1. Deposit assets from Ethereum into zkSync.
 1. Make transfers.
-1. Withdraw funds back to Ethereum mainnet.
+1. Withdraw funds back to Ethereum.

 ## Adding dependencies